intel-unesp-mcp/infieri2019-session1/README.md

 ## Learning Goals ##

-Attendants of these hands-on labs will start issuing simple command-line tools to get basic information about the Intel Xeon Phi coprocessors, then will learn how to monitor what resources are being used and access their operating systems by establishing ssh sessions with them.
-Trainees will thus verify that the Intel Xeon Phi coprocessor is an IP-addressable PCIe device - managed by an independent environment provided by the MIC Platform Software Stack (MPSS) - that runs the Linux operating system.
+Attendants of these hands-on labs will start issuing simple command-line tools to get basic information about the Intel® Xeon Phi™ coprocessors, then will learn how to monitor what resources are being used and access their operating systems by establishing ssh sessions with them.
+Trainees will thus verify that the Intel® Xeon Phi™ coprocessor is an IP-addressable PCIe device - managed by an independent environment provided by the MIC Platform Software Stack (MPSS) - that runs the Linux operating system.